 Aino Corry, agile coach and author of Retrospectives Antipatterns, encourages teams to use reminders to help your team start the retrospective on the right foot.

-Corry recommends sending two reminder emails out: the first 24 hours before the retrospective and the second reminder should be sent 15 minutes before the retrospective.
+Corry recommends sending two reminder emails: the first 24 hours before the retrospective and the second reminder 15 minutes before the retrospective.
 These reminders can help each participant start thinking about what topics and data they need to prepare for the discussion.
-Aino uses a special technique in that 15 minute reminder email.
+Aino uses a unique technique in that 15-minute reminder email.

 “I like to send out an email reminding others to stretch and get water before the retro.
 We get stuck behind a screen so often.
 By reminding [participants] to get up, and start getting in that mindset, they can come into the retro fresh.”

-In an office setting, you can ask people how they’re feeling about the upcoming retrospective in the break room.
+In an office setting, you can ask people how they're feeling about the upcoming retrospective in the break room.
 It's easy to see when others get up and walk to the meeting.
-But as members of a remote team, we don’t have those casual encounters and visual cues that it’s time to go.
-And it is only becoming easier to ignore those five minute reminders from our calendars.😬
+But, as remote team members, we don't have those casual encounters and visual cues that it's time to go.
+And it is only becoming easier to ignore those five-minute reminders from our calendars.😬

-Your retrospective is a place for teams to explore new ideas and cover difficult challenges.
+Your retrospective allows teams to explore new ideas and cover complex challenges.
 That doesn’t change when you go remote.
-In order to successfully face those challenges as a remote team, it is important to create a safe environment that facilitates reflection (of course!) and creativity.
+To successfully face those challenges as a remote team, it is vital to create a safe environment that facilitates reflection (of course!) and creativity.